 In the design industry, Jeffrey has years of experience executing ideas, art direction and photo editing for brands such as Kraft Foods, Procter & Gamble and Citibank.
-Always interested in food, for the past eight years Jeffrey has also created stunning contemporary wedding cakes in his own wedding bakery.
+Always interested in food, for eight years Jeffrey created stunning contemporary wedding cakes and desserts in his wedding bakery.
 Knowing both the photography industry process and food preparation means Jeffrey delivers food styling that allows the photography team and the process work smoothly.

 What companies have you worked for?

-Consumer Products - Kroger, Procter & Gamble, Kraft Foods, Oscar Meyer, 7Eleven, Renuzit, Armour Foods, CountryTime, POP chips, Clairol Hair Recipe, Kelloggs, Curly's BBQ, Eckrich, Green Mountain Coffee, Kellogg's Breakfast Drinks, Kellogg's Granola Bars, Kellogg's Breakfast Bars, Main and Vine, Silk Almond Milk Drink, SunChips, Safeguard, IAMS, Crest, Downy, Five Star Foodies, Maker's Mark
+Consumer Products - Kroger, Meijer Grocery, Procter & Gamble, Kraft Foods, YogurtLand, Oscar Meyer, 7Eleven, Renuzit, Armour Foods, CountryTime, POP chips, Clairol Hair Recipe, Kelloggs, Curly's BBQ, Eckrich, Green Mountain Coffee, Kellogg's Breakfast Drinks, Kellogg's Granola Bars, Kellogg's Breakfast Bars, Main and Vine, Silk Almond Milk Drink, SunChips, Safeguard, IAMS, Crest, Downy, Five Star Foodies, Maker's Mark

-Agency's - Marsh Brand Partners, Landor Associates, Brand Image, Gyro, LPK
+Agency's - Marsh Brand Partners, Landor Associates, Brand Image, Gyro, LPK, Interbrand, BBDO

 What did you do before food styling?